NicholasMaisel/Maristats/README.md

 To export stats:
-  To use the export script, open up a command line interface in the project folder.\n use python to run export.py with the following argument options:
+Use python to run export.py with the following argument options:

       - To get a csv of all player stats export.py -p -o [FILENAME]

       - To export all shots from all players export.py -s -o [FIELDNAME]